.

 Doremi threw up her hands.
 "I was just looking around.
 Raven told me I had the run of the Inn, and I was curious what was down here."

-Angelique turned back to the Bard.
+Venivica turned back to the Bard.
+“Curiosity can be a dangerous trait.”

-"Curiosity can be a dangerous trait."
-She then snapped her head back to Morgaine.
-"Why wasn't I told this woman had been hired and might be running around down in the Cellars?
-I'm in charge of security--I should have been told--especially right now!"
+“Why wasn’t I told this woman had been hired and might be running around down in the Cellars?
+I’m in charge of security!
+I should have been told--especially right now!”

 Morgaine crossed her arms.
 "I am in charge of security for the Inn."